Rectify: Development and production

 The series began development in 2008 when it was planned to air on AMC with Walton Goggins set to play the lead role.
-Three years after originally being developed at AMC, sister channel SundanceTV announced it had ordered the series for six episodes, to become the channel's first original scripted series.
+Three years after originally being developed at AMC, sister channel Sundance TV announced it had ordered the series for six episodes, to become the channel's first original scripted series.
 Production for the second season began on February 3, 2014, in Griffin, Georgia.
 Production began on the fourth and final season in April 2016.

 Casting

 In April 2012, Abigail Spencer, Clayne Crawford, Adelaide Clemens, Jonah Lotan, and J. Smith-Cameron were all cast in the series.
 Aden Young was cast as the series lead in May 2012.
 Luke Kirby was cast in June 2012, replacing Lotan as Daniel Holden's lawyer.